AdaCore/spark2014/docs/ug/spark_2014.rst

 Inside Postcondition
 ^^^^^^^^^^^^^^^^^^^^

-Ada 2012 defines attribute Old to refer, inside the postcondition, to the values that expressions had at subprogram entry.
+Inside a postcondition, Ada 2012 defines attribute Old to refer to the values that expressions had at subprogram entry.
 For example, the postcondition of procedure ``Increment`` might specify that the value of parameter ``X`` upon returning from the procedure has been incremented:

 .. code-block:: ada

    procedure Increment (X : in out Integer) with
      Post => X = X'Old + 1;

-By using ``X'Old`` in the postcondition, we instruct the compiler to create a copy of ``X`` at subprogram entry, that can be dynamically tested when exiting the subprogram to check that the postcondition holds.
+By using ``X'Old`` in the postcondition, we instruct the compiler to create a copy of ``X`` at subprogram entry that can be dynamically tested when exiting the subprogram to check that the postcondition holds.

 Strictly speaking, attribute Old must apply to a *name* in Ada syntax, for